Transfer of Residence (Duty-Free Vehicles)

 - supplied to an international organisation recognised as such by the Minister for Foreign Affairs or to a member of such an organisation within the limits and under the conditions laid down by the international convention establishing the organisation or by another similar agreement.

-In all other cases exemption from tax is only available for vehicles acquired duty paid (see this page).Diplomatic and Consular Arrangements
+In all other cases exemption from tax is only available for vehicles acquired duty paid (see information leaflet Transfer of Residence).

 These arrangements apply to persons who transfer their residence following service abroad and who would be entitled to purchase tax free goods (including vehicles) under the Diplomatic Relations and Immunities Acts 1967 and 1976 if they had served in a similar position in the State.
 The list of qualifying persons includes: